 Headed to India?
 You’re in for a (literal) treat!
 As an extremely diverse country with over 1 billion people, India boasts a cuisine that’s as varied as it is delicious.
 Put your taste buds to the test and try these seven regional favorites as you travel through the country.

-1.)
-Traditional Goan Vindaloo
+Goan Vindaloo

 Paul_Brighton / Shutterstock